23 Best Things to Do in Maui for Your Bucket List

 The crystal-clear waters are home to a variety of colorful fish, coral reefs, and sea turtles.

-There are various tours available that take you to Molokini, make sure you check out this guide for everything you need to know about snorkeling here.
+There are various tours available that take you to Molokini, make sure you check out the guide above for everything you need to know about snorkeling here.

 3. Kaanapali Beach